About the researchers

 Who will be able to see my data?

-The only data that anyone will be able to see will be de-identified – where all unique identifiers such as name, address and date of birth have been removed.
+The only data that anyone will be able to see is de-identified – where all unique identifiers such as name, address and date of birth have been removed.

-The data will be accessed by accredited researchers with specialised training and the trusted third parties which help to link the data together.
+The data is accessed by researchers with specialised training and the trusted third parties which help to link the data together.

 Researchers using the Network must be:

-- conducting research that has been approved by the Approvals Panel, which is made up of independent experts
+- conducting research that was approved by the Approvals Panel, which was made up of independent experts

 - a trusted, ‘fit and proper’ person capable of carrying out the research